5 Tips for Maintaining Digital Safety When Offshoring in the Philippines

 2. Use Secure Communication Tools

 Negligence and lack of awareness of digital safety, especially in your communications, leaves one vulnerable to cyber schemes.
-Applications like Facebook Messenger may be tempting to use for speedy correspondence, but they lack the security needed to protect business data, increasing the chances of accidental information leaks.
+Applications like Facebook Messenger may be tempting to use for speedy correspondence, but they lack the security needed to protect business data.

 3. Monitor and Audit